dhucul/AudioCopy/README.md

 The detected pre-gap boundary is stored in `disc.tracks[i].pregapLBA` and reported to the user:
 ---

+## Building

+Requires **Visual Studio** with the **C++ Desktop Development** workload.
+Open `AudioCopy.vcxproj` and build.
+No external dependencies beyond the Windows SDK (`winhttp.lib` is used for AccurateRip lookups and is included in the SDK).

+---

+## Usage

+Insert an audio CD.
+AudioCopy auto-detects drives, reads the TOC, queries AccurateRip, and presents an interactive menu:

+Press **ESC** or **Ctrl+C** at any time to cancel a running operation.

+---

 ## License

 This project is provided as-is for personal and educational use.

 ## Acknowledgments

-cdda2wav (cdrtools) — a long‑standing reference implementation for secure CD audio extraction.
+- **cdda2wav (cdrtools)** — a long-standing reference implementation for secure CD audio extraction.
 Its work on drive handling, offset behavior, and reliable digital audio extraction helped shape the field AudioCopy builds upon.

-cdparanoia / paranoia libraries — influential for robust read‑verification strategies and jitter correction.
-AudioCopy’s paranoid and multi‑pass verification concepts draw from the reliability goals established by the paranoia toolset.
+- **cdparanoia / paranoia libraries** — influential for robust read-verification strategies and jitter correction.
+AudioCopy's paranoid and multi-pass verification concepts draw from the reliability goals established by the paranoia toolset.

 - **[AccurateRip](http://www.accuraterip.com/)** — AudioCopy calculates AccurateRip V1 checksums and queries the AccurateRip online database to verify rip accuracy against submissions from other users worldwide.
 The AccurateRip database and protocol were created by Illustrate, the developers of dBpoweramp.